Risk Factors

 Factors which increase the Risk of Cancer

-Tobacco chewing and smoking.
+Tobacco chewing and smoking

 Tobacco abuse is intensely related to cancer risk.
 Especially cigarette smoking is top cause of multiple cancer types cause of the following types of cancer:

-• NBlood Cancer (Leukemia).
+• Blood Cancer (Leukemia).

-• NOesophagus cancer.
+• Oesophagus cancer.

-• NLung cancer
+• Lung cancer

-• NRenal (Kidney) Cancer.
+• Renal (Kidney) Cancer

-• NUrinary Bladder Cancer
+• Urinary Bladder Cancer

 Smoking cessation or avoiding smoking decreases the risk of getting cancer and also dying from it.
 Up to 30% of all cancer deaths occur due to smoking.